Summer camp scholarships available for caregivers' grandchildren

 Registration is now open with limited slots available during the eight-week camp schedule, beginning June 17 and ending Aug.
 5.

-If you and your family meet the criteria mentioned above, are interested in becoming a member of the local support group for kinship caregivers and learning more about summer camp opportunities, call (828)-832-6366, or email Jacob Willis, executive director, at jacob@highcountrycaregivers.com.
+If a family meets the criteria mentioned above, is interested in becoming a member of the local support group for kinship caregivers and learning more about summer camp opportunities, call (828)-832-6366, or email Jacob Willis, executive director, at jacob@highcountrycaregivers.com.

 For more information about summer camp in Blowing Rock, visit www.townofblowingrocknc.gov.